DIY Barn Wood Mirror Frame

 Once you have made your cuts all you have to do is glue the boards to the mirror.
 We used Liquid Nails Fuze It- multi surface, which will adhere wood to glass.
 It takes about 10 minutes to permanently set.
 We used 3M Scotch Blue Painters tape to hold the frames in place over night just to be safe.
 As you can see the finished project gives a whole lot charter and interest for very little time, effort or energy.
 You can see a more detailed DIY of this process in our Fall ORC Guest Bathroom post which give your the step by step process.Designer Tip: If you are not very handy, you can purchase pre cut frames from Mirror Mate, keep in mind that your are paying for the measure and cut work to be done for you,.
 Plus they are only coming in specific sizes, and you still have to adhere it to the mirror yourself.

 On to our next project be the first to know what the Gainer’s are up too!!!
-Sign up for newsletter about upcoming posts.
+Sign up for our monthly newsletter about upcoming posts.